lornevgreen/CloudBank-V2/README.md

 # CLOUDCOIN CONSORTIUM'S CLOUDSERVER VERSION 2 June-22-2018 MIT LICENCE

-This Software is provided as is with all faults, defects and errors, and without warranty of any kind.
+This Software is provided as-is with all faults, defects, and errors, and without warranty of any kind.
 Free from the CloudCoin Consortium.
 You can see a working sample here:

 https://bank.cloudcoin.global/